Howard318/Bike-Share-Data-Analysis/README.md

     DROP COLUMN end_station_name,
 	DROP COLUMN end_station_id;
 ```
-Create another other table for checking if there are duplicates.
-If Checking returns 2 or more means there are identical rows and need to be remove.
+Create another table to check if there are duplicates.
+If Checking returns 2 or more, it means identical rows need to be removed.
 ```sql
 CREATE TABLE `BikeData_Combine_Tablaeu2` (
   `ride_id` text,